symfony/symfony-docs/reference/formats/yaml.rst

     "A double-quoted string in YAML"

-Quoted styles are useful when a string starts or end with one or more relevant spaces, because unquoted strings are trimmed on both end when parsing their contents.
+Quoted styles are useful when a string starts or ends with one or more relevant spaces, because unquoted strings are trimmed on both ends when parsing their contents.
 Quotes are required when the string contains special or reserved characters.

 When using single-quoted strings, any single quote ``'`` inside its contents